Dynamic Order Fulfillment in Last-Mile Drone Delivery under Demand Uncertainty: Problem Formulation

 Consider an arbitrary decision epoch with an accumulation of pending requests, denoted as $M$, which includes both unfulfilled and newly incoming orders from the previous delivery cycle.
 For each of these existing requests $m \in M$, its exact time of generation, package weight $q_m$, drop-off destination, and time-moving penalties are known.
 The penalty incurred at any cycle $t(\in \{0\}\cup\netT)$ is predetermined as $c_m^t$.
 We use the binary variable $y_m^0$ to indicate whether request $m$ will be selected for delivery in the current cycle ($t=0$).

-Additionally, a set of dispatchable ADVs is available for service, denoted as $K$, and the binary variable $r^{0,k}$ indicates whether ADV $k (\in K)$ will be dispatched in cycle $0$.
-For each vehicle dispatched in a delivery cycle, it tours through a series of delivery points for package drop-offs.
-The tours of ADVs can feasibly traverse from the depot to the drop-off location of an order $m\in M$, from one drop-off location to another, and return back to the depot after dropping off the last package.
-We assume that within each delivery cycle, each ADV executes only one tour that starts and ends at the depot.
-In other words, ADVs do not return to the depot and embark on additional drop-off tours within a cycle.
-To facilitate the modeling of ADV routing, we use two aliases to represent the service depot: $O$ and $D$, which respectively denote the starting and returning points for ADVs heading out for delivery.
-Thus, mathematically, the set of feasible arcs $A$ for ADVs can be defined as follows:
+Additionally, a set of dispatchable drones is available for service, denoted as $K$, and the binary variable $r^{0,k}$ indicates whether drone $k (\in K)$ will be dispatched in cycle $0$.
+For each drone dispatched in a delivery cycle, it tours through a series of delivery points for package drop-offs.
+The tours of drones can feasibly traverse from the depot to the drop-off location of an order $m\in M$, from one drop-off location to another, and return back to the depot after dropping off the last package.
+We assume that within each delivery cycle, each drone executes only one tour that starts and ends at the depot.
+In other words, drones do not return to the depot and embark on additional drop-off tours within a cycle.
+To facilitate the modeling of drone routing, we use two aliases to represent the service depot: $O$ and $D$, which respectively denote the starting and returning points for drones heading out for delivery.
+Thus, mathematically, the set of feasible arcs $A$ for drones can be defined as follows:

 To streamline the notation, we abuse the index of order request $m(\in M)$ in an arc tuple to denote the drop-off location of order $m$ serving as the starting or ending node of the arc, respectively.
-With that, a set of binary decision variables $x_{ij}^{0,k}$ is further introduced to indicate whether vehicle $k$ traverses through arc $(i,j)$ in cycle $0$, for all $k\in K$ and $(i,j)\in A$.
+With that, a set of binary decision variables $x_{ij}^{0,k}$ is further introduced to indicate whether drone $k$ traverses through arc $(i,j)$ in cycle $0$, for all $k\in K$ and $(i,j)\in A$.

-The selection and dispatch of orders to specific ADVs as well as the delivery sequence of each ADV for assigned packages in the current cycle are subject to the following constraints:
+The selection and dispatch of orders to specific drones as well as the delivery sequence of each drone for assigned packages in the current cycle are subject to the following constraints:

-Constraint \eqref{1st-con1} indicates that if vehicle $k$ is dispatched in the current cycle, it will travel out of the depot to one of the delivery points.
-Constraint \eqref{1st-con2} is designed for symmetry breaking, ensuring that vehicle $k$ can be dispatched only when vehicle $k-1$ is used.
-Constraint \eqref{1st-con3} guarantees the delivery of order $m$ by one of the ADVs if the order is selected for fulfillment in the current cycle.
-Lastly, Constraint \eqref{1st-con4} maintains individual drop-off locations as intermediate visiting points of the ADVs' delivery tours.
+Constraint \eqref{1st-con1} indicates that if drone $k$ is dispatched in the current cycle, it will travel out of the depot to one of the delivery points.
+Constraint \eqref{1st-con2} is designed for symmetry breaking, ensuring that drone $k$ can be dispatched only when drone $k-1$ is used.
+Constraint \eqref{1st-con3} guarantees the delivery of order $m$ by one of the drones if the order is selected for fulfillment in the current cycle.
+Lastly, Constraint \eqref{1st-con4} maintains individual drop-off locations as intermediate visiting points of the drones' delivery tours.